The System Design Courses

 The metadata is typicall small and structured, and the typical queries we need to fulfill are:

-- Fast queries and filter: For example, we want to query all documents created by a specific user or retrieving documents the user has permission to edit.
+• Fast queries and filtering: For example, we may want to query all documents created by a specific user or retrieve documents that a user has permission to edit.

-- Data Integrity: We want to make sure the metadata is consistent and correct.
-For example, the relationship users, documents, and permissions should be highly consistent.
+• Data Integrity: We want to make sure the metadata is consistent and correct.
+For example, the relationship between users, documents, and permissions should be strictly enforced.

 Based on the above requirements, we should use a relational database to store the document metadata because: